zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 ### Define fixation data

 The last ingredient to simulate data is fixation patterns.
 These are necessary because the distinguishing feature of the aDDM is its ability to use eyetracking data to account for attentional biases in choice behavior.
+Importantly, aDDM treats fixation data as exogenous.
+This means, that the model does not describe how the fixation patterns arise, but only takes them as given to examine their effects on choice behavior.

 The toolbox has a specific structure for fixation data organized in the  [`FixationData`](https://addm-toolbox.github.io/ADDM.jl/dev/apireference/#Fixation-data) type.
 This type organizes empirical fixations to distributions conditional on fixation type (first, second etc.) and value difference.